Farmers Markets

 Vendor applications are currently open for select dates and vendor categories at the Carrick Farmers Market.
 Interested vendors should visit the vendor registration page.

-The City of Pittsburgh operates three farmers markets, but there are over 25 markets in the City during the season.
-Buy fresh and buy local!
-Your support for our local farmers helps to strengthen our regional economy and make Pittsburgh a more resilient city.
+Buy fresh and local!
+The City of Pittsburgh operates three farmers markets, but there are over twenty-five markets open in the City during the season.
+Your support for local farmers helps to strengthen the regional economy and make Pittsburgh a more resilient city.

-Several factors have led to Pittsburgh being incredibly well-positioned to maximize the impact of its farmers' markets.
-Pittsburgh is located in the middle of an abundant agricultural region, combined with strong city and regional pride and a robust network of food access organizations, and has allowed for farmers markets in the city to thrive for decades.
+Several factors lead to Pittsburgh being well-positioned to maximize the impact of its farmers' markets.
+Pittsburgh is located in the middle of an abundant agricultural region, combined with strong city and regional pride and a robust network of food access organizations that has allowed for farmers markets in the city to thrive for decades.

 2026 Market Schedule